kyrelldixon/kyrelldixon.github.io/_posts/2018-06-15-Ad-Analysis.md

 ```

                  precision    recall  f1-score   support

               0       0.92      0.96      0.94       146
               1       0.96      0.92      0.94       154

     avg / total       0.94      0.94      0.94       300

     [[140   6]
      [ 12 142]]

+Here I was expecting K-Nearest Neighbors to do a little better than the logistic regression based on past experience.
+Just goes to show you have to treat each dataset as its own unique case.

+The model still worked better having more features to work with.

+## Optimizing K-Nearest Neighbors

+Previously, I used the default number of neighbors for the classifier.
+Here I'm going to find the best number to work by minimizing the error rate.

 ```python
 error_rate = []

 # Will take some time
 for i in range(1,40):

     knn = KNeighborsClassifier(n_neighbors=i)
     knn.fit(X_train,y_train)
     pred_i = knn.predict(X_test)
     error_rate.append(np.mean(pred_i != y_test))
 ```

 ```python
 plt.figure(figsize=(10,6))